-Continued) Firmware Upgrade Controls Firmware upgrade controls allow a selected firmware version (where multiple versions can be uploaded to the device's internal memory) to invoke an upgrade to a selected version either instantly, or set to install on the next device reboot (thereby allowing device upgrade downtime to be controlled at a scheduled point in time).
-Note: • The web interface allows for much faster file uploads than using the DashBoard interface described below.
-See Uploading Firmware Using Web Interface and GUI (p.
-3-94) for details and instructions.

-- The page/tab here allows managing multiple firmware versions saved on the device.
+(continued) Admin Firmware upgrade controls allow a selected firmware version (where • Firmware Upgrade Controls multiple versions can be uploaded to the device's internal memory) to invoke an upgrade to a selected version either instantly, or set to install on the next device reboot (thereby allowing upgrade downtime to be controlled at a scheduled point in time).
+Note: The page/tab here allows managing multiple firmware versions saved on the device.
 New upgrade firmware from our web site can always be directly uploaded to the device without using this page.
-Instructions for firmware downloading to your computer and uploading to the device can be found at the Support>Firmware Downloads link at www.cobaltdigital.com. - Access a firmware upgrade file from a network computer by clicking Upload at the bottom of DashBoard. - Browse to the location of the firmware upgrade file (in this example, My Documents\v1.0.0019.bin). - 3.
-Select the desired file and click Open to upload the file to the device. - Immediate firmware upload.
-The device default setting of Automatically Reboot After Upgrade checked allow a selected firmware version to be immediately uploaded as follows: - 1.
-Click Firmware To Load and select the desired upgrade file to be loaded (in this example, "v1.0.0019"). - 2.
+Instructions for firmware downloading to your computer and uploading to the device can be found at the Support>Firmware Downloads link at www.cobaltdigital.com.
+1. Access a firmware upgrade file from a network computer by clicking Upload at the bottom of DashBoard.
+Refresh Upload 2.
+Browse to the location of the firmware upgrade file (in this example, My Look jn: (a) My Documents O Ø D == -Documents\v1.0.0019.bin).
+3. Select the desired file and click Open to upload the file to the device.
+File name v1.0.0019.bin Open • Immediate firmware upload.
+The default setting of Automatically Reboot After Upgrade checked allow a selected firmware version to be immediately uploaded as follows: v0.9.0019 vn 9 nn1n 1.
+Click Firmware To Load and select the desired upgrade file to be loaded (in this example, "v1.0.0019"). v0.9.0019 v1.0.0000 v1.0.0001 (Currently Installed) 2.
 Click Load Selected Firmware.
-The device now reboots and the selected firmware is leaded - Deferred firmware upload.
+The device now reboots and the selected firmware is loaded. • Deferred firmware upload.
 With Automatically Reboot After Upgrade unchecked, firmware upgrade loading is held off until the device is manually rebooted.
-This allows scheduling a firmware upgrade downtime event until when it is convenient to experience to downtime. - Click Firmware To Load and select the desired upgrade file to be loaded (in this example, "v1.0.0019").
-Note now how the display shows "Installs on Next Rehoot" - Click Load Selected Firmware.
+This allows scheduling a firmware upgrade downtime event until v0.9.0019 (installs On Next Reboot) when it is convenient to experience to downtime (uploads typically take about v1.0.0010 60 seconds).
+1. Click Firmware To Load and select the desired upgrade file to be loaded (in v1.0.0019 (I this example, "v1.0.0019").
+Note now how the display shows "Installs on v1.0.0000 v1.0.0001 (Currently Installed)

+- Click Load Selected Firmware.
 The device holds directions to proceed with the upload, and performs the upload only when the device is manually rebooted (by pressing the Reboot button). - 3.
 To cancel a deferred upload, press Cancel Pending Upgrade.
 The device reverts to the default settings that allow an immediate upload/upgrade.